Terrorists leading prison worship services: DOJ audit

 Inmates “with a known nexus to international or domestic terrorism” are leading worship services in some federal prisons because of a shortage of approved chaplains, according to a Department of Justice inspector general report released Wednesday.

-At one U.S. Bureau of Prisons (BOP) facility, an “al-Qaeda affiliated inmate, who was convicted on terrorism charges, was permitted to lead services on a frequent basis,” the report from Inspector General Michael E. Horowitz states.
+At one U.S. Bureau of Prisons (BOP) facility, an “al-Qaeda affiliated inmate, who was convicted on terrorism charges, was permitted to lead services on a frequent basis,” the report from Inspector General Michael Horowitz states.
 The chaplain there said the inmate was chosen by other prisoners “due to his extensive faith knowledge and Arabic fluency.”

 Mr. Horowitz‘s audit also found that “terrorist inmates” at one facility had led worship services, even though a BOP-contracted “faith contractor” was on the payroll.

-The inspector general found two other facilities where inmates with connections to the Islamic State of Iraq and Syria, or ISIS, or the al-Shabab terrorist group, were allowed to lead worship services.
+The inspector general found two other facilities where inmates with connections to the Islamic State of Iraq and Syria, or ISIS, or the Al-Shabaab terrorist group, were allowed to lead worship services.
 One of the terrorist-connected inmates did so “on a regular basis,” the report stated.

-In his report, Mr. Horowitz notes that there are only 236 chaplains to serve more than 160,000 federal inmates and that two-thirds of U.S. Bureau of Prison facilities are not meeting staffing minimums, forcing some prisons to turn to “alternatives that pose enhanced risks.”
+In his report, Mr. Horowitz notes that there are only 236 chaplains to serve more than 160,000 federal inmates and that two-thirds of U.S. Bureau of Prison (BOP) facilities are not meeting staffing minimums, forcing some prisons to turn to “alternatives that pose enhanced risks.”

 In a video message announcing the report, Mr. Horowitz said those alternatives include “inmate-led services and reliance on minimally vetted volunteers.
 Of particular concern is when high-risk inmates lead religious services because such inmates can potentially misuse services to encourage violent behavior, radicalize other inmates, or engage in otherwise prohibited activity.
 In fact, at four of the 12 institutions we visited, we found that inmates incarcerated for terrorism-related offenses or with known connections to terrorist organizations we permitted to lead services.”

-According to the audit, inmates at two different federal prisons objected to the “ideology” of a contracted faith provider hired by the bureau.
+According to the audit, inmates at two different federal prisons objected to the “ideology” of a contracted faith provider hired by the BOP.
 Two convicted terrorists were leading worship services at one prison instead of the hired contractor; at the other prison, staff felt that allowing the contractor to lead worship could endanger that person’s safety and they stopped leading services there.

 In each of the examples cited in the report, the terrorist-connected inmates and specific institutions were not identified.